The News Philadelphians Use: Analyzing the Local Media Landscape

 Survey respondents were asked to indicate which sources they used in the past 30 days for news about Philadelphia.
 On average, respondents indicated that they used five different news sources.
 Local television outlets were the most used source for location information.

-screenshot 2023 02 27 at 3.06.59 pm
+Screenshot 2023 02 27 at 3.06.59 PM

 Notes: Respondents were asked “Have you used any of the following sources for news about Philadelphia in the past 30 days?”
 The remaining outlets about which we asked, as detailed in the footnote, were checked by fewer than 5% of respondents.
 7